projectshift/shift-boiler/docs/di.md

 from project.services import user_service
 ```

 We found this approach to be not flexible enough, especially in cases when you need to inject arbitrary parameters into services that you do not know upfront.
-For example, in a multi-app setup you mihgt need several app-specific instances of a single service.
+Or, for example, in a multi-app setup you mihgt need several app-specific instances of a single service.

 ### Accessing the DI